 Breathing in light is different from the normal pattern and plants emit carbon dioxide when they breathe, not oxygen.
 Hemp is C4, with no photorespiration.
 That also makes it more efficient in oxygen emission.

 The photosynthesis rate of plants decreases as they age.
 Big trees with considerable leaf area and richness in the number of leaves also live much longer than hemp.
 However, their capacity to produce oxygen decreases with age as the photosynthesis process slows down.

 Hemp, on the other hand, is a fast-growing plant that can grow up to four meters in about 100 days.
-It then gets harvested before it has had time to grow old.
+From there it’s harvested before it has has time to grow old.
 The capacity of hemp to produce oxygen does not deteriorate, therefore.
 This is another critical factor that makes hemp cultivation more effective than agroforestry in oxygen production.